-The advantage of snickerdoodle bars over cookies is that it is so much easier to make bar cookies for a crowd than rolled cookies.
-Think of the ease of making a pan of brownies or gooey butter bars instead of batches of chocolate cookies or sugar cookies.
+The advantage of snickerdoodle bars over cookies is that it is so much easier to make bar cookies for a crowd than rolled cookies; instead of taking time and forming cookies, you simply dump all of the batter on a baking sheet.
+It’s so much easier to make a pan of brownies, brookies, or gooey butter bars instead of batches of chocolate cookies or sugar cookies, and the same holds true when you make snickerdoodle bars instead of their cookie equivalent.

 My recipe is for a half sheet pan worth of bars (about 24 bars).